-An n-of-1 trial applies standard scientific methodology — including placebos, blinding, random block rotation, crossovers, washouts and statistical analysis — to determine a drug’s efficacy for an individual patient.
-The rigor and specificity mean that n-of-1 trials “facilitate finely graded individualized care, enhance therapeutic precision, improve patient outcomes, and reduce costs,” according to a 2013 review of 2,154 single patient trials.
+An n-of-1 trial uses standard scientific methodology—including placebos, blinding, random block rotation, crossovers, washouts and statistical analysis—to determine a drug’s efficacy for an individual patient.
+Their rigor and specificity mean that n-of-1 trials “facilitate finely graded individualized care, enhance therapeutic precision, improve patient outcomes, and reduce costs,” according to a 2013 review of 2,154 single patient trials.

-N-of-1 trials also avoid cognitive biases—confirmation bias, a desire to please the doctor, the placebo effect, the natural progression of an illness, to name a few—that can commonly skew the unstructured drug sampling, aka trial and error method, that most clinicians rely on.
+N-of-1 trials counter cognitive biases—confirmation bias, a desire to please the doctor, the placebo effect, the natural progression of an illness, to name a few—that can commonly skew the unstructured drug sampling, aka trial and error method, that most clinicians rely on.

 To date, though, we’ve seen a failure of all attempts to provide off-the-shelf n-of-1 services that the average doctor might use for a patient.